gaucho-labs/tailwind-fuse/README.md

 ## Installation

-Variants is feature gated and requires the `variants` feature to be enabled.
+Variants requires the `variants` feature to be enabled.

 #### With variants
 ```bash